Table Mountain Aerial Cableway: History

 By the 1870s, Capetonians had proposed a railway to the top of Table Mountain, but plans were halted by the Anglo-Boer War.
 The City Council began investigating the options again in 1912, but this was in turn halted by the First World War.

 Despite initial cost estimates of £100,000 (equivalent to £38,800,000 in 2011 pounds) to build the cableway the city's population was supportive of the project and in a referendum overwhelmingly voted in support of the project.

-A Norwegian engineer, Trygve Stromsoe, presented plans for a cableway in 1926, and construction began soon after with the formation of the Table Mountain Aerial Cableway Company (TMACC).
+A Norwegian engineer, Trygve Strømsøe, presented plans for the cableway to Sir Alfred Theodore Hennessy along with Sir David Graaff and Sir Ernest Oppenheimer in 1926, and construction began soon after with the formation of the Table Mountain Aerial Cableway Company (TMACC).

 Former world leading wire ropeway company Adolf Bleichert & Co. from Leipzig (Germany) was awarded the contract for the construction.
 It was completed in 1929 at a cost of £60,000 (equivalent to £11,400,000 in 2011 pounds) and the cableway was opened on 4 October 1929, by the Mayor of Cape Town AJS Lewis.
 The cableway has been upgraded three times since then.

 Sir David Graaff, a leading industrialist, former mayor of Cape Town and government minister, also invested heavily in the project.

+TMACC’s opportunity on Table Mountain all started when Hennessy and his fellow businessmen, Sir David Graaff and Sir Ernest Oppenheimer, formed the TMACC after Norwegian engineer Trygve Strømsøe spotted the mountain and suggested a cable car to get to the top, presenting them with his idea in 1926.
+Strømsøe was offered a fourth seat on the board of directors when TMACC was formed, seeing the opening of the cable car.

 In 1993, the son of one of the founders sold the TMACC and the new owners took charge of upgrading the cableway.
 In 1997, the cableway was reopened after extensive renovations, and new cars were introduced.